kimidomaru/URI-Solutions/README.md

 # URI-Solutions
-Solutions for the problems from URI site
+Solutions for the problems from URI site: https://www.urionlinejudge.com.br/judge/login?redirect=%2Fen%2Flogin The problems link is in the folder Problems.